esentri/domainlifecycles/readme_mirror.md

 ATTENTION: If generics and deeper nested inheritance structures are used, the default initialization of the mirror as described above does sometimes not provide all necessary type information (because of Java's type erasure).
-NitroX DLC provides a way to work around that problem by setting a special type resolver (`nitrox.dlc.mirror.resolver.TypeMetaResolver`), that does deep type resolving.
+NitroX DLC provides a way to work around that problem by setting a special type resolver (`resolver.io.domainlifecycles.mirror.TypeMetaResolver`), that does deep type resolving.

 ```Java
 public class ShopApplication {